Disclosure: This post is sponsored by Wagner. All opinions, images and love of DIY projects are 100% mine.

 And that’s it!
 Isn’t that fun?!
 You could paint them, too and use them throughout the year for different holidays or parties.

-I was debating between hanging our DIY Christmas icicle ornaments from the mantel (which you can see here) and using them as tree ornaments.
+I was debating between hanging our DIY icicle ornaments from our Christmas mantel and using them as tree ornaments.
 I love them on the tree since they’re surrounded by lights.
 They just seem to shine up there!

-I think they’d look fun hanging from a big window, too, like in our Milwaukee house.
-Someday!
+I think they’d look fun hanging from a big window, too, similar to how we hung ornaments in our Christmas living room last year.

 I started taking pictures of our tree and Oakley hopped off the couch to pose in front of the tree (weird, right?!) so I had to take a pic.